fitzage/node-website/doc/about/trademark/index.md

 At the same time, we’d like community members to feel comfortable spreading the word about Node.js and participating in the Node.js community.
-Keeping that goal in mind, we’ve tried to make the policy as flexible and easy to understand as legally possible
+Keeping that goal in mind, we’ve tried to make the policy as flexible and easy to understand as legally possible.

-Please read the [full policy](/trademark-policy.pdf) if you have any questions don't hesistate to [email us](mailto:trademark@joyent.com).
+Please read the [full policy](/images/trademark-policy.pdf) if you have any questions don't hesistate to [email us](mailto:trademark@joyent.com).